Learning Hierarchically Structured Concepts: Extension to Noisy Learning

+The algorithm is exactly the same as in \autoref{sec:algorithms_learning}, except that here we use $p$-noisy showing (\autoref{def:noisy-shown}) instead of ordinary showing (\autoref{def:shown}).
+We prove that our modified algorithm is robust in that it works even for our notions of noisy showing and noisy learning.

-In the following we state our main theorem in the noisy learning setting.
-The main difference to \autoref{thm:noisefreelearning} is that we only guarantee for the first $O(n^6)$ rounds of learning that the weights are `correct' meaning that the network $(r_1,r_2)$-learns the concept hierarchy.
-This is natural since if we consider a number of rounds $T$ that is of order exponential in $n$, then at some point $t\leq T$ it is very likely that the weights will be unfavorable for recognition. \footnote{This can happen since in such a large time frame, it's very likely that there will be a long sequence of runs in which the same representatives are simply (due to bad luck) not shown.
+Our theorem for noisy learning, \autoref{thm:noisylearning}, differs from \autoref{thm:noisefreelearning} in that we guarantee "correctness" only in cases where each concept is noisy-shown at most $n^6$ times, that is, in cases where the network $(r_1,r_2,\sigma,n^6,p)$-noisy learns the concept hierarchy. \footnote{Note that we assume that every concept is shown at most $n^6$ times.
+This is natural since if we consider a number $T$ of rounds that is of order exponential in $n$, then at some point $t\leq T$ it is very likely that the weights will be unfavorable for recognition.
+This can happen since in such a large time frame, it's very likely that there will be a long sequence of runs in which the same representatives are simply (due to bad luck) not shown.
 The network will forget about their importance.
-This is also partly the reason why the learning rate in the following theorem is smaller than the one of the noise-free counterpart: the smaller learning rate guarantees that during the first $O(n^6)$ rounds no unlikely sequence occurs that is very `bad'. } \begin{theorem}[$(r_1,r_2)$-Noisy-Learning] Let $\mathcal N$ be the network described in \autoref{sec:networkmodel}, with maximum layer $\ell'_{max}$, and with learning rate $\eta \leq c_\eta \frac{r_2^6}{k^4 \log n}$, for some small enough constant $c_\eta$.
-Let $r_1, r_2$ be reals in $[0,1]$ with $r_1 \leq r_2$.
-Consider the noisy learning algorithm defined in \autoref{sec:noisylearningalgo} with $p \in [r_2,1]$.
-Let $\mathcal C$ be any concept hierarchy, with maximum level $\lmax \leq \ell'_{max}$.
-Assume that the concepts in $\mathcal C$ are presented according to a $\sigma$-bottom-up presentation schedule as defined in \autoref{sec:prob-learning}, with $\sigma = c' \frac{1}{\eta k} \left(\lmax \log(k) + \frac{r_2k+1-r_2} {\eta r_2^{3/2}(r_2-r_1)} \right) + \log(k)$, for some large enough constant $c'$.
+This is also partly the reason why the learning rate in the following theorem is smaller than the one of the noise-free counterpart: the smaller learning rate guarantees that during the first $n^6$ rounds no unlikely sequence occurs that is very `bad'. } Let $\bar{w}=1/\sqrt{pk+1-p}$.
+Our algorithm uses the learning rate $\eta = \frac{(\frac{\delta p \bar{w}}{20})^3}{ 64 T k^2 p^3 }$ and the firing threshold $\tau = r_2 k (\bar{w}-2\delta)$, where $\delta = \bar{w}(r_2-r_1)/50$.